The Israel-Hamas War: The Day After

 Hamas Killing the PA

 Not waiting for Israel to decide on a policy for the day after the war ends, the Palestinian Authority is maneuvering to gain control but is running into violent opposition from Hamas.
 The PA’s General Intelligence Service (GIS), headed by Maj.
-Gen. Majed Faraj is trying to establish a security presence reportedly in coordination with Israel, Egypt, and other Arab countries.
+Gen. Majed Faraj is trying to establish a security presence that is reportedly in coordination with Israel, Egypt, and other Arab countries.
 Several GIS members whom Hamas accused of entering Gaza disguised as aid workers were arrested, and at least two were reportedly shot.

 Hamas, Palestinian Islamic Jihad, Popular Front for the Liberation of Palestine (PFLP), and Palestinian National Initiative oppose the formation of a new government “without national consensus” or an Arab peacekeeping force.

-Meanwhile, leaders in Israel clashed over the future of Gaza as Gallant spoke out publicly that it was imperative to plan ahead if the military operation was to succeed.
+Meanwhile, leaders in Israel clashed over the future of Gaza as Gallant spoke out publicly that it was imperative to plan if the military operation was to succeed.
 He said that he would not agree to Israel governing Gaza after the war.
 “The end of the military campaign must come together with political action.
 The ‘day after Hamas’ will only be achieved with Palestinian entities taking control of Gaza, accompanied by international actors, establishing a governing alternative to Hamas’s rule, Gallant declared.
 “Indecision is, in essence, a decision.
 This leads to a dangerous course, which promotes the idea of Israeli military and civilian governance in Gaza,” he warned.
-“This is a negative and dangerous option for the State of Israel — strategically, militarily, and from a security standpoint.”
+“This is a negative and dangerous option for the State of Israel—strategically, militarily, and from a security standpoint.”

 His position was aligned with the U.S. but clashed with Netanyahu, who declared that no discussion of the day after could occur before Hamas was defeated.
 Netanyahu insisted he was “not prepared to switch from Hamastan to Fatahstan.”